AmitMandliya/constable-github-action/results.md

 <Place holder>

 ### Conclusions
-  After conducting 10 experiments on 7 different repositories, we gathers immense qualitative and quantative feedback.
+  After conducting 10 experiments on 7 different repositories, we gathered qualitative and quantative feedback.
 We are thankful to all of our subjects for that.
 By going through the feeback we received and the observations to took, we conclude that Constable Github Action is currently performing well but not the best.
 However, it can be definitely improved into a better application.
 From the readings of our experiment, we are laying out certain suggestions for design of Constable 2.0

 ### Design for Constable 2.0
-  1. Take in account code coverage of the repository.
+  1. Take into account code coverage of the repository.
   2. Check got a balanced text:graph ratio.
   3. Factors like Style Checkers, Code Formatters, Automated Analysis tools and setup.sh should be tracked.
   4. Along with presence of files, content of the files is also important.
-Therefore, it should have a mechanism to rate content of the files.
+Therefore, it should have a mechanism to rate content in the files.
   5. Weights of the files tracked by Constable currently need to be readjusted.
   6. Number of PR, Issues and average closing times are important.
 But description of issues and PRs are equally important if not less.
   7. Take in account the presence badges on the repository.